 We can help with seasonal flu and Tdap if you’re in to see us.

-Seasonal flu vaccine is especially important for people with chronic health conditions, pregnant women, and older adults.
+Seasonal flu vaccine is especially important for people with chronic health conditions, pregnant people, and older adults.

 Tdap vaccine (if you’ve never had one) or a Td (tetanus, diphtheria) booster shot every 10 years.